 Each building holds a plaque which shares the building’s history and origin.
 The Barrio de Inglés begins at the Plaza Vicuña Mackenna and stretches to the Plaza de Armas and is a popular spot for nightlife since every second doorway is a bar or restaurant.
 There are late night buses back to La Serena that pass the Plaza de Armas but those with any safety concerns may wish to take a taxi instead.

 P-p-p-pick up a penguin!
 The Humboldt Penguin reserve is well worth a day out.
 If cute little penguins and a nice chilled boat ride sounds like your cup of tea why not check out this wonderful blog to see how we got on.

 The Elqui Valley:

-We spent a few awesome days and nights in the smashing magnetic epicenter of the world, absorbing it wonderful energy amazing scenery and charming people.
-But to be honest even though this is is a “thing to do in La Serena” we felt it merited it’s own blog.
-I’ll link it to here as soon as it’s done.
+We spent a few awesome days and nights in the smashing magnetic epicentre of the world, absorbing its wonderful energy, amazing scenery and charming people.
+But to be honest even though this is a “thing to do in La Serena” we felt it merited its own blog.
+I’ll link it here as soon as it’s done.

 As always please feel free to contact us if you feel that we missed anything, or if you have any questions please feel free to contact TripAdvisor….
 Just kidding, we’re here for you!